 Jesus, full of the Holy Spirit, returned from the Jordan, and was led by the Spirit into the wilderness for forty days, being tempted by the devil.
 He ate nothing in those days.
 Afterward, when they were completed, he was hungry.
 The devil said to him, 'If you are the Son of God, command this stone to become bread.'
 Jesus answered him, saying, 'It is written, 'Man shall not live by bread alone, but by every word of God.'
 Luke 4:1 WEB

-Jesus heard God speaking to Him right after He was baptized in the Jordan river, and a voice came from heaven: 'You are my beloved Son; with You I am well pleased' (Luke 3:22).
-Then Jesus was led by the Spirit into the wilderness, and fasted for forty days.
+Jesus heard His Heavenly Father speaking right after He was baptized in the Jordan river when a voice came from heaven saying: 'You are my beloved Son; with You I am well pleased' (Luke 3:22).
+Then Jesus was led by the Spirit into the wilderness, and there He fasted forty days.

 When Jesus was weak from hunger, the devil came to test Him.
-The first temptation was, 'If You are the Son of God, command this stone to become bread.'
-The devil saw that Jesus was hungry and thought it may be an opening, a crack in His armor.
-Also, he brought into question whether Jesus was actually the Son of God to instill a little doubt and confusion.
+The first temptation was 'If You are the Son of God, command this stone to become bread.'
+The devil saw that Jesus was hungry, and he thought it might be an opening, a crack in His armor.
+Also, he brought into question whether Jesus was actually the Son of God in order to instill a little doubt and confusion.

 Now Jesus had already heard a voice speaking to Him during His baptism at the river, but now here is another voice speaking to Him in the desert, or is it the same one?
 Are they from the same source?
 Should He turn this stone into bread?
 Jesus needed to know whether this voice was God speaking to Him again, or a counterfeit.
-He turned to the scriptures and His answer came from Deuteronomy 8:3.
-Whatever does not agree with scripture, does not come from God.
+So He turned to the scriptures and His answer came from Deuteronomy 8:3.
+In short, whatever does not agree with scripture, does not come from God.
 The word of God is our anchor of truth that we must judge all things by.

 The next temptation was a chance to set up an earthly kingdom even more powerful than the Roman empire.
 All of it could be given to Jesus here and now, if Jesus would only worship him.
 It was a legitimate desire.
-Jesus could set up a government that truly cared about the people and He could do a lot of good through it.
-But it was a compromise and meant using the world's methods.
+Jesus could set up a government that truly cared about the people and He could do a lot of good through it, but this was a compromise and it would mean using the world's methods.
 He would have to turn His back on His calling.
 Once again Jesus turned to scripture and quoted Deuteronomy 6:13, decisively rejecting the offer.